 Urbanscape absorbs up to 15 kg of CO2 for every square metre over its lifetime and has a positive impact on 'heat island effect' by cooling hot air around buildings.
-Urbanscape helps 'green the impossible' Our Urbanscape solution growing concepts have helped "achieve the impossible" by playing an essential role in a 6,400 m2 swooping green roof on the new US\$250 million extension to the Kennedy Performing Arts Center in Washington, D.C.
+Our Urbanscape solution growing concepts have helped "achieve the impossible" by playing an essential role in a 6,400 m2 swooping green roof on the new US\$250 million extension to the Kennedy Performing Arts Center in Washington, D.C.
 The most impressive aspects of the design are the huge green roof swoops which feature Urbanscape and rise from flat green surfaces and then corkscrew into almost vertical green walls along the new buildings' curved titanium concrete structures.
 The corkscrew vegetative design was described by Edmund D Hollander Designs' Landscape Architect Geoffrey Valentino as "greening the impossible".
 Of course, this was an irresistible challenge.
-To achieve the swoops, a combination of LiteTop soil 4 GREEN ROOFS HELP FLOOD CONTROL Between 1980 and 2013 there were 1,500 flood events in Europe causing over 4,700 deaths and €150 billion worth of damage.
+To achieve the swoops, a combination of LiteTop soil trom American Hydrotech and Urbanscape Green Roll growing media from Knauf Insulation was used for the flat space.
+This was then merged into a LiteTop/Urbanscape Green Roll & ECOSE Technology® Green Wall Boards growing media which in turn was transformed into a green wall by being added inside Hydrotech's GardNet.
+4 GREEN ROOFS HELP FLOOD CONTROL Between 1980 and 2013 there were 1,500 flood events in Europe causing over 4,700 deaths and €150 billion worth of damage.
 One way to minimise flooding is by managing rainfall.
 Green roofs absorb vast volumes of water taking the pressure off out-dated water systems.
 Cities such as Copenhagen have introduced regulation to increase green roof numbers.
 "Due to the growing challenges of cloud bursts as well as flooding, green roofs are a growing trend worldwide," says Copenhagen's Chief Architect Tina Saaby Madsen.
 How can Urbanscape help?